Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 # Toolset {Boundary Momentum_Suquencer_In_Divsion}.

-Deceptive in name, the toolset infers growth in division of an arbitrary SUM_VALUE_OF_ENERGY, between three equal ratio's.
-And will as long as {DECIMILISATION} remains intact, much like a plant continue to refresh.
+Deceptive in name, the toolset infers growth in division of an arbitrary SUM_VALUE_OF_ENERGY, between three equal ratio's.And will as long as {DECIMILISATION} remains intact, much like a plant continue to refresh.

 This becomes therefore an important cross referecing tool.
-When handling higher VALUES_OF_ENERGY this is often the area which becomes De-Decimilised.
+When handling higher VALUES_OF_ENERGY , as this is often the area which becomes De-Decimalised.